 You may find Coinstar kiosks at major grocery stores and retailers nationwide, including:

 Take a look at this Google Maps locator to find a Coinstar nearby.

 How Much Does It Cost To Use Coinstar?

-If you’d like cash, there is an 11.9% fee, which may vary according to the kiosk location.
+If you’d like cash, there is a 12.5% plus $0.50 fee, which may vary according to the kiosk location.
 There is no fee to use Coinstar if you choose to donate the funds or receive an eGift Card.
-The eGift Card can only be redeemed at 21 retailers and restaurants:
+The eGift Card can be redeemed at 23 retailers and restaurants:

 - AMC Theaters